 7. Make the House Appear Bigger

 You obviously can’t make your house bigger physically, but you can make it feel that way.
 You can, for example, lay down a striped rug, which will give the impression of a longer room.
 You can hang floor to ceiling drapes, which will give the illusion of a room with high ceilings.
 You can clear away clutter to show more floor space.
 In the yard, make sure there are no huge toys such as trampolines which take up a lot of space.
 These can be stored somewhere for the duration of the sale, or just until you have secured an offer.
 Above all…de-clutter your home.
 Clean out closets, basements, garages.
 We know this can be a challenge, especially if you have lived in your home for many years, but this is important, and we can help you with any of your downsizing needs.
+Lastly, make sure you have a video virtual tour of your home to show perspective buyers who will want to preview your home online before venturing out to take a personal look at it.

 For more insights, tips and videos please visit our Resource